 One Exception: If you’re dealing with an Orchid that has been struggling or was poorly cared for, a light root pruning can stimulate growth - so in this case, it is worth a try.

 If you prune your Orchid with shears, make sure that they are clean and as sharp as possible before you do so.
 A good knife or scalpel is usually more suitable for pruning Orchids than shears.
 Disinfect the pruning tool with methylated spirits or boiling water before using it.
 Also take care not to damage surrounding roots, leaves or stems when pruning.

 The natural period of rest

 The Orchid was cut back and now it shows no sign of life?
 Don’t worry, it’s perfectly normal.
 After flowering abundantly, some species and varieties of Orchid take a break to regenerate; this can last several weeks or months.
 During this "hibernation" neither new spikes nor leaves are formed, the plant appears to be frozen.
-Unfortunately, during this time many plants end uptitleLINK PLACEHOLDERtitlein the compost unnecessarily.
 The Orchid needs less water and no fertilizer during its regeneration period.
 It can then also be placed in a slightly cooler place, for example in the bedroom.
 Only when a new flower spike sprouts should the Orchid be carefully fertilized again and watered more intensively..